Amazon’s Black Friday 2022 sale has landed

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Black Friday deals 2022: Best discounts on Xbox Series S, air fryers and more
+Amazon Black Friday deals 2022: Best discounts on Echo dot, Fire stick, Hotel Chocolat and more

 From Kindles to dehumidifers, the online giant’s Black Friday 2022 sale has arrived